By: Kristin Bourne

 While facing east, look up to see the resort's main gathering spot, the Sunset Lounge.

-On your left, private Viceroy villas line the dune with some more hidden from the beach than others.
+On your left, private Four Seasons villas line the dune.

-Mango's is open for lunch (high-season only) and dinner and owned and operated by the lovely Dave and Kim Coburn.
-Its proximity to the sea provides some of the most soothing sounds as you dine, and their fresh tartare of the day never disappoints!
+Mango's is owned and operated by the lovely Dave and Kim Coburn.
+Its proximity to the sea provides some of the most soothing sounds as you dine, and their fresh seafood dishes never disappoint!

 Mango's Seaside Grill